New York pastor will be among those featured

 by Paul Seebeck | Presbyterian News Service

-“It would be hard not to fall in love with this ministry,” says Bryan, “Our mission is simple, reduce financial barriers to service for Presbyterian Church members.
+“It would be hard not to fall in love with this ministry,” Bryan said.
+“Our mission is simple: reduce financial barriers to service for Presbyterian Church members.
 It becomes extraordinary when you get to know the students seeking resources to honor their God-given gifts.
-We work with college students, seminarians, candidates seeking calls, and pastors with educational debt.”
+We work with college students, seminarians, candidates seeking calls and pastors with educational debt.”

 “We wanted to tell her story because she’s resourceful.
-She figured out how to use three of our aid programs in sequence,” says Bryan.
+She figured out how to use three of our aid programs in sequence,” Bryan said.
 “From the time she was in seminary, to the time she left and was seeking a call to ministry, to when she was called, she seized opportunities and sought resources to serve her call.”

 - When seeking a call to serve as a minister in a Presbyterian Church (U.S.A.) congregation, she received the Season of Service Loan Assistance.

-“We didn’t line it up neatly for her by reaching out and saying, ‘do this next,’” says Bryan.
-“Sabrina did the work to find resources, ask questions, and she did the most important part — she applied.”
+“We didn’t line it up neatly for her by reaching out and saying, ‘do this next,’” Bryan said.
+“Sabrina did the work to find resources, ask questions and she did the most important part — she applied.”